moodymudskipper/typed/README.md

   - set argument types in a function definition
   - set return type of a function

-The user can define their own types, or leverage check functions from other packages such as assertions from Richie Cotton’s *{assertive}* package.
+The user can define their own types, or leverage assertions from other packages.

 Under the hood we use active bindings, so once a variable is restricted to a type, or by any other condition, it cannot be modified in a way